 |Best For||– Low-to-moderate income New Yorkers|

-If you qualify for the Achieving the Dream program, you can secure a 30-year mortgage with an interest rate from about 4.250% to 4.625% depending on your down payment, which can dip to 3%.
+If you qualify for the Achieving the Dream program, you can secure a 30-year mortgage with an interest rate from about 4.250% to 4.625% depending on your down payment, which can be as low as 3%.

 To qualify for the Achieving the Dream loan, you must meet the following requirements: